What to do if you have a loss in a hurricane.

 To Customers Adcock Agency:

 It appears no matter how much we do not want it to happen, hurricanes come our way and may cause some of you to have a loss.
 We hope this does not happen but want to give you some pointers if it does.
 There are also several things you can do to be prepared.

 Before the storm, write down your policy numbers and the insurance company’s claim phone number as well.
 You may even want to put all of this in a waterproof bag or container.

 Put away anything you think water or wind would love to take somewhere else!

 - STAY SAFE

-- I repeat, Stay Safe.
+- I repeat, “stay safe.”
 When instructed by local authorities stay at home and do not travel.
-If you have a loss during the storm, do not attempt to evaluate the loss while the storm is still here.
+If you have a loss during the storm, do not attempt to evaluate the loss while the storm is happening.

 - Take pictures.
 They are worth a thousand words.
-We all have great cameras on our phones.
-Videos as well can tell a great story.
+We all have great cameras on our phones for pictures and videos that can tell a great story.

-- Protect your property the best that you can.
-Make any emergency repairs you need to protect yourself and your property.
-It is your responsibility to protect your stuff as well as you can.
+- Protect your property and possessions the best that you can.
+Make any emergency repairs you need.
+It is your responsibility to do this.